10 Best UX Research Methods and When To Use Them

 Analysis

-Types Of UX Research
+6 Main Types of UX Research

 There are various types of UX research, based on different criteria.
 Each type stems from the three key methodologies we listed above.